 DLLR is the recipient of the 1B4J grant funds awarded by the USDOL.
 As a recipient, DLLR is held accountable for the federal funds under the provisions of the award.
-Therefore, DLLR-DWDAL's Monitoring and Compliance Unit will conduct annual on-site monitoring and oversight of MOED.
+Therefore, as the recipient of those funds, DLLR-DWDAL's Monitoring and Compliance Unit will conduct annual on-site monitoring and oversight of MOED.
 In turn, MOED shall conduct annual monitoring of the vendors to which funds have been awarded.
-Performance of monitoring is to ensure that the Terms and Conditions are adhered to and that all parties are in compliance with applicable regulations set out under the Code of Federal Regulations, 2 CFR § 200.101(b)(1).
+Performance of this task is to ensure that the Terms and Conditions are adhered to and that all parties are in compliance with applicable regulations set out under 2 Code of Federal Regulations (CFR) § 200.101(b)(1).

-DLLR will require prompt corrective action if any substantial violations are identified through monitoring.
+DLLR will require prompt corrective action if any substantial violations are identified.
 MOED may face consequences if expectations are not met and it may impact future considerations on competitive funds obtained and/or administered by DLLR.
 The consequences for noncompliance are further outlined under USDOL laws and regulations (see References).